wenyinggao/Poster/README.md

 ### 9.2 Lambda function setup
 - setup your lambda function, make sure it can receive the file from your S3 bucket and save the result to another bucket

+## 10. Lambda File Process - API Gateway
+### 10.1 Deploy the Lambda Function
+- Have been mentioned in previous steps

+#### 10.2 Create a New API Gateway
+- Go to the API Gateway Console
+- Click Create API
+- Choose HTTP API for lower latency, and click Build
+- Enter a name for your API, e.g., FileUploadAPI, and click Next

+#### 10.3 Create a POST Route for File Uploads
+- Under Routes, click Add route.
+- Select POST as the method and enter /upload as the route
+- Click Next and choose Lambda Function as the integration
+- Enter the name of your Lambda function and click Create and attach integration

+#### 10.4 Deploy the API
+- go back to the Routes section and click Deploy.
+- In the Deployments tab, click Create new stage.
+- Name the stage (e.g., prod), and click Deploy.
+- After deployment, you will receive a URL to access your API, e.g., https://<api-id>.execute-api.<region>.amazonaws.com/upload.